satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* During launch, scaled from 100k to 1M users seamlessly.

-### 99. How do you optimize for low-latency in global apps?
+### How do you optimize for low-latency in global apps

 **Answer:**
 - Deploy in multiple regions, use Global Accelerator, cache at edge.